 Patrice is the Co-Chair of the House Ethics Committee, Co-Chair of the Utah Legislature’s bipartisan Clean Air Caucus (which she founded), Chair of the Utah Newborn Safe Haven Advisory Committee, and Co-President of the National Association of Jewish Legislators.
 She currently serves on a variety of committees including Government Operations, Public Education Appropriations, Public Utilities, Energy & Technology, Natural Resources, Agriculture & Environment Interim Committee, and the International Trade and Relations Committee among a variety of other duties.
 Outside of the legislature, Patrice helps manage a small family business in rural Utah.

 Patrice has served in the Utah House and Senate.
-She has passed nearly 70 bills during her legislative career, including several clean air bills, legislation prohibiting smoking in cars when children are passengers, Utah’s Newborn Safe Haven law, consumer protection legislation, campaign finance reform, outdoor recreation infrastructure and laws that improve education and health care.
+She has passed over 70 bills during her legislative career, including several clean air bills, legislation prohibiting smoking in cars when children are passengers, Utah’s Newborn Safe Haven law, consumer protection legislation, campaign finance reform, outdoor recreation infrastructure and laws that improve education and health care.
 Patrice has also helped lead successful efforts to provide stronger penalties for identity theft, stop tax fraud and defeat legislative proposals that waste tax dollars.

 As an active community volunteer, Patrice has served on the boards of many organizations.
 Some of these include Envision Utah, Ronald McDonald House, University of Utah Hospital, Utah Women’s College Task Force, Governor’s Clean Air Action Team, United Jewish Federation, Hale Center Theatre and Electric Vehicle Task Force.
 She has volunteered at the homeless shelters, local schools, Utah Food Bank, Humane Society, Utah Girl Scouts and Boy Scouts and on many political campaigns.